 Bunko is a social dice game involving 100% luck and no skill.
 The object of the game is to accumulate points and to roll certain combinations.
 The game is played four to a table and players rotate every three rounds so there are new folks to chat with throughout the evening.
 Winners are rewarded for highest score, lowest score, most wins, most losses, and most bunkos.

-According to a recent study by the Brewer’s Association, Boulder has more than 13 breweries for every 100,000 of its citizens, which amounts to more breweries per capita than any other city in the United States.
-This means that the Craft Beer Tasting Group, which meets monthly at one of the unique craft breweries, will be kept busy.
-At each gathering we sample the beers, share our experiences with friends, and learn about the craft beer brewing process and the impact of the industry on the community.
+According to a recent study by the Brewer’s Association, Boulder has more than 13 breweries for every 100,000 of its citizens, which amounts to more breweries per capita than any other city in the U.S. In recent years, more than a dozen distilleries have also opened in Boulder County.
+This means that the Craft Beer and Spirit Tasting Group, which meets monthly at a local brewery or distillery, will be kept busy.
+At each gathering we sample the wares, share our experiences with friends, and learn about the brewing or distilling processes and the impact of the industry on the community.

 One night each month we reserve a few tables at a Boulder area restaurant so we can share an evening of fine food, drinks and friendship.
 The venues and menus vary but they always offer a wide variety of choices to suit most culinary preferences and budgets.
 Each individual or couple receive their own check.
 There are no fees to sign up.